 Appearance: pours a hazy amber with raspberry hues.
 A little bit of foam in the beginning with flat carbonation.
 The body is oily.

 Aroma/Nose: The Stoke Red smells slightly vinegary with wild notes of beeswax, leather, and barnyard.
 Also, it’s fruity, with refreshing sweet raspberry and a touch of strawberry with red apples.

-Taste: As you could expect from a sweet cider, it begins very sweet (too sweet for me) with rather low-acetic acidity.
-The mid-palate is funky with flavors of beeswax, barnyard, leather and wood.
+Taste: As you could expect from a sweet cider, it begins very sweet (too sweet for me) with a rather low-acetic acidity.
+The mid-palate is funky with flavours of beeswax, barnyard, leather and wood.
 Also, notes of raspberries with a delicate strawberry and red apple skin appeared.
 The finish has a lingering astringent taste.

 Overall: Although I usually don’t drink sweet cider, this time I have decided to go for the Stoke Red, which is a sweet cider.
 The reason is that I have never tried cider from Gwatkin before and wanted to take the opportunity.
 I assumed at the start it would be too sweet and hence less appealing to me.
 I was right only about the level of sweetness.
-The Stoke Red was indeed to sweet for my liking, but those notes of funk and red berries with a strong astringent taste are really something!
+The Stoke Red was indeed too sweet for my liking, but those notes of funk and red berries with a strong astringent taste are really something!
 Only the level of sweetness stopped me from taking another pint.
 Great scrumpy!
 4/6

 Availability: in their farm shop, and online store.

 Price: 4.75 GBP (5.45 EUR) at The Williams Ale & Cider House in London.